vsmid/rudimentary/README.md

 ## Before anything

-This is very much a work in progress,
+This is very much a work in progress.

 ## Introduction